JohnMalmsteen/linked-data-project/README.md

 I intend to create the API to allow users to probe popularity of courses and percentage of progression from undergraduate to postgraduate in a given field.
 It should also return the gender break down by field of study or Institute of Higher Leanring.

+### Stretch

+These data sets are for the 2014-2015 graduation period, there are similar datasets for previous years, so I may add in one or two of these to allow periodic comparison and also add API methods to allow insertion of new data.